flaxsearch/flaxcode/src/docs/hacking.rst

 .. _ScheduleSpec: ./api/schedulespec.ScheduleSpec-class.html

 Document collections are created and modified via the web UI.
-The scheduling is implemented via a very simple loop running in a separate thread that checks every minute to see which collections are due to be indexed - see the class ScheduleIndexing_.
+The scheduling is implemented via a simple loop running in a separate thread that checks every minute to see which collections are due to be indexed - see the class ScheduleIndexing_.
 Obviously we could make this do this in a more efficient way, but it's probably not significant unless there are rather more document collections that we would normally expect.

 .. _ScheduleIndexing: ./api/scheduler.ScheduleIndexing-class.html